Walter Ulbricht: The New Economic System

 From 1963, Ulbricht and his economic adviser Wolfgang Berger attempted to create a more efficient economy through a New Economic System (Neues Ökonomisches System or NÖS).
 This meant that under the centrally coordinated economic plan, a greater degree of local decision-making would be possible.
 The reason was not only to stimulate greater responsibility on the part of companies, but also the realization that decisions were sometimes better taken locally.
 One of Ulbricht's principles was the "scientific" execution of politics and economy: making use of sociology and psychology but most of all the natural sciences.
 The effects of the NÖS, which corrected mistakes made in the past, were largely positive, with growing economic efficiency.

 The New Economic System, which involved measures to end price hikes and increase access to consumer goods, was not very popular within the party, however, and from 1965 onwards opposition grew, mainly under the direction of Erich Honecker and with tacit support of Soviet leader Leonid Brezhnev.
 Ulbricht's preoccupation with science meant that more and more control of the economy was being relegated from the party to specialists.
-Also, Ulbricht's motivations were at odds with communist theory, which did not suit ideological hardliners within the Party.
+The ideological hardliners of the party also accused Ulbricht of having motivations that were at odds with the communist ideals.

 Cultural and architectural policy

 The communist regime demolished large numbers of important historical buildings.
 The Berlin Palace and the Potsdam City Palace were destroyed in 1950 and 1959.
 About 60 churches, including intact, rebuilt or ruined ones, were blown up, including 17 in East Berlin.
 The Ulrich Church in Magdeburg was razed in 1956, the Dresden Sophienkirche in 1963, the Potsdam Garrison Church in June 1968 and the fully intact Leipzig Paulinerkirche in May 1968.
 Citizens protesting the church demolitions were imprisoned.

-Ulbricht attempted to shield the GDR from the cultural and social influences of the western world, particularly the youth culture.
-He intended to create the most comprehensive youth culture of the GDR, which should be largely independent of western influences.
+Ulbricht attempted to shield the GDR from the cultural and social influences of the capitalist parts of the Western world, particularly its youth culture.
+He intended to create the most comprehensive youth culture of the GDR, which should be largely independent of capitalist influences.

-In 1965 at the 11th Plenary Meeting of the Central Committee of the SED, he made a critical speech about copying culture from the western world by referring to the "Yeah, Yeah, Yeah" of the Beatles song: "Is it truly the case that we have to copy every dirt that comes from the West?
+In 1965 at the 11th Plenary Meeting of the Central Committee of the SED, he made a critical speech about copying culture from the Western world by referring to the "Yeah, Yeah, Yeah" of the Beatles song: "Is it truly the case that we have to copy every dirt that comes from the West?
 I think, comrades, with the monotony of the yeah, yeah, yeah and whatever it is all called, yes, we should put an end to it".